List of birds of Louisiana

 This list of birds of Louisiana includes species credibly documented in the U.S. state of Louisiana, as accepted by the Louisiana Bird Records Committee (LBRC) of the Louisiana Ornithological Society.
-Of the 485 species on the list as of May 2021, 152 are classed as accidental and four were introduced to North America.
+Of the 486 species on the list as of January 2024, 153 are classed as accidental and four were introduced to North America.
 Two species are known to be extinct, two others possibly are, and two have been extirpated.
 One species is classed as hypothetical.
 Birds that are considered probable escapees, although they may have been sighted flying free, are not included.

-TThis list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
+This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 The following tags have been used to designate some species: